rigetti/reference-qvm/README.md

 qvm = SyncConnection()
 ```

 By default, the Connection object uses the wavefunction transition type.
-More details on
-transition types can be found in the documentation.

 Then call the `qvm.wavefunction(prog)` method to get back the classical memory and the
 pyquil.Wavefunction object given a pyquil.quil.Program object `prog`.